Does homeowners insurance cover hurricane damage?

 Be sure to review the amount of coverage you have in place and make any necessary adjustments to help ensure your limits are in line with the potential cost of repairing or rebuilding your home, the III suggests

 Private homeowners insurance policies typically do not cover flood damage.
 That exclusion also pertains to flooding brought on by or as a result of a hurricane.
 You may be able to purchase a separate flood insurance policy through the National Flood Insurance Program to help cover such damage.

 However, if a hurricane's wind damages your roof, and rain gets in as a result, you may find that homeowners insurance offers some protection if your policy includes coverage for wind.

-Read your insurance policy carefully to learn what it does and does not cover, and contact your local agent with questions or to discuss your insurance needs.
+Read your insurance policy carefully to learn what it does and does not cover.